fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Take us to the view checkings form.
 Input data and actions: We click on checking and aftwerwards on view checking Expected Result: Take us to the Bank's view checking form.
-Obtained Result: The webapp took us to the view checkings form.

 12)
 Title : Should reset the account creation form when clicking reset.